Should I sell my house now or wait?

 What if there’s a recession?

-Whether or not a recession is looming is unclear.
-But it’s worth asking: Should you sell your house during a recession?
-Or even just before one?
+The odds of a recession are not as high as they used to be.
+But it’s worth asking: Should you sell your house during an economic downturn?
+Or even just before one hits?

 The answer really depends on your personal circumstances.
 “If you’re concerned a recession is coming, it’s generally better to sell now instead of waiting,” says Jade Lee-Duffy, a San Diego–based broker.
 However, “selling during a recession might be beneficial if you’re looking to downsize or rent.
 This could cut your overall costs, and you could put the proceeds into a retirement account, go on vacation or invest.”